lucasschneider/mpl-koha-patch-WE/docs/README.md

 You can email Lucas comments, questions, or feature requests at [lschneider@madisonpubliclibrary.org](mailto:lschneider@madisonpubliclibrary.org)

 # Disclaimer
-This extension is neither supported nor endorsed by LibLime or SCLS.
+This extension has been vetted for security by SCLS, however, it is neither supported nor endorsed by LibLime or SCLS.
 It is independently developed by Lucas Schneider, a Library Page at MPL-Central.
 Please use the extension only at the discretion of your circulation or departmental supervisor.

   [1]: javascript:void(InstallTrigger.install({'MPL Koha Patch':'https://raw.githubusercontent.com/lucasschneider/mpl-koha-patch-WE/master/releases/currXPI/mpl-koha-patch.xpi'}));